XypherCodez/Simple-Password-Generator/README.md

 2. Open the `start.bat` file
 3. Copy & Paste the password to whatever application you would like to use it on!

-*There will be a much more advanced version of this releasing shortly!*

 **Linux support**
 <br>
 Since .bat files do not work on linux, you can just run the main.js file directly instead of through the .bat file